 Paul Ayres catalogue and performance listing

-Paul Ayres is a highly respected multi talented freelance musician and his website has to reflect this.
-You can view and search a complete catalogue of Paul's music, keep up-to-date with a performance diary of future concerts, buy CDs and scores and discover other information about Paul and his work.
+Paul Ayres is a highly respected multi talented freelance musician and his catalogue reflects the diversity, depth, and delight of his compositions and arrangements.
+Browsing and searching a complete catalogue of Paul's music, keeping up-to-date with a performance diary of future concerts, buy CDs and scores, and discover other information about Paul and his work.

-The catalogue is the main aspect of the site where all of Paul's work is promoted by making it available for browsing or searching using various criteria.
+The catalogue is the main aspect of the site where all of Paul's work is promoted by making it available for browsing or searching according to how conductors research new pieces.
 Each entry has information about the piece including audience, duration, words, and the text.
-The piece can have an mp3 or you-tube link and a sample score page.
+Bringing a piece to life with an mp3 or you-tube link and a sample score can help visualise a performance.
 Where available a score can be ordered for a choir.

 Paul's arrangements are played around the world and the performances page shows in a friendly calendar format each piece, where and when it is being performed.